metamx/flink/flink-kubernetes/README.md

 TBD

 ## Kubernetes Resource Management
 Resource management uses a default service account every pod contains.
-It should has admin privileges to be able to create and delete pods:
+It should have admin privileges to be able to create and delete pods:
 ```
 kubectl create clusterrolebinding serviceaccounts-cluster-admin \